heavygee/hello-dalle-discordbot/README.md

 GENERAL_CHANNEL_ID=your_general_channel_id
 WELCOME_PROMPT=Create a welcome image for a new Discord user with the username '{username}'.
 Incorporate the users avatar into the image, its described as: {avatar}
 WILDCARD=0
+POSTING_DELAY=120  # Delay in seconds before posting the image to new-users
 ```
 GENERAL_CHANNEL_ID: The ID of the general channel where the bot will suggest profile pictures to users without profile pictures.

 ### Running with Docker

 For details on running this project with Docker, visit the [Docker Hub page](https://hub.docker.com/r/heavygee/hello-dalle-discordbot).